 Self-ligating braces are very similar to conventional braces but have a slightly shorter treatment time due to their efficiency.
 However, clear aligners have even shorter treatment times than either option.

 This study shows that clear aligners have a shorter treatment time than traditional braces.
-However, it does point out that those wearing clear aligners generally have less complex alignment issues.
+However, it does point out that those that straighten teeth without braces generally have less complex alignment issues.

 Metal braces will also limit your ability to whiten your teeth, but clear aligners can be combined with whitening treatments.
 Clear aligners can also hurt less than metal braces, but that can also be due to the fact that they treat less complex orthodontic problems.

-If you are using ceramic braces, you can expect the treatment to take longer.
+If you are using white braces, you can expect the treatment to take longer.
 The material can't withstand as much tension as traditional braces can, making the process require more time.